USS Turner Joy

 Male Spirits Who Appear

 Apparitions have been seen by visitors and staff, in various parts of this ship museum.
-It is thought that one to three male entities, or perhaps more, still stay on board.

 During an AGHOST investigation, an investigator, Michelle, felt an unseen presence following her throughout the ship.